Single-ion microwave near-field quantum sensor

-To give a specific example, consider the surface-electrode trap structure shown in Fig.~\ref{fig:figure1}a), a design evolved from~\cite{carsjens_surface-electrode_2014}.
-A microwave near-field at 1.093\,GHz originates from a current coupled into the meander-shaped conductor indicated by MW and terminated to ground (GND).
-Fig.~\ref{fig:figure1}b) shows the simulated surface current distribution $|\vec J_\mathrm{s}|$ and the resulting distribution of $|\vec B|$ with a minimum at the position indicated by $(\ast)$.
 We simulate the structure, including parts of the surrounding connector board, using Ansys HFSS.
-We determine the parameters of the 2D quadrupole field of Eq.~(\ref{eq:2dquadrup}) by fitting a 10th order polynomial to the complex $\vec B$ fields in the $xz$ plane within a $8\,\mu \mathrm{m}$ square area around the minimum and retaining only the zero and first order terms.
-The simulations show that all $y$ field components are much smaller than $x$ and $z$ components and thus validate the assumption of a 2D field configuration.
-The resulting parameters of Eq.~(\ref{eq:2dquadrup}) are shown in Table \ref{tab:table1}.
-Note that $B,B'$ depend on the input current, and hence only $B/B'$ is given.
-Because $\psi$ is small, the real part of the quadrupole is rather strong, which means that the polarization is mostly linear.
-The dominant contribution to the gradient stems from the three conductor segments forming the meander MW, while the offset field, which is $\pi/2$ out of phase with the gradient, results from inductive coupling to neighboring metal patches and the associated eddy currents, as well as from phase delays along the meander \cite{carsjens_surface-electrode_2014}.
+The simulations deliver $\vec B$ on a grid in the $xz$ plane.
+The simulations show that $B_y$ is much smaller than $B_x$ and $B_z$, which validates the assumption of a 2D field configuration.
+We thus fit the model of Eq.~(\ref{eq:2dquadrup}) to the numerical $B_x$ and $B_z$ data on a $3\,\mu\mathrm{m}$ by $3\,\mu\mathrm{m}$ square to extract the parameters of Eq.~(\ref{eq:2dquadrup}).
+Here, in Eq.~(\ref{eq:2dquadrup}), we substitute $\vec r$ by $\vec r - (x_0,z_0)^T$, as the local field minimum is not located at the origin, and obtain the values of $x_0,z_0$ as additional fit parameters.
+The resulting parameters are shown in Table \ref{tab:table1}.
+Note that $B$ and $B'$ depend on the input current, and hence only $B/B'$ is given.
+Our simulations show a rather small value for $\psi$; as a result, the real part of the quadrupole is much stronger than the imaginary part.
+Hence, the polarization is mostly linear.
+The dominant contribution to the gradient $B'$ stems from the three conductor segments forming the meander MWM, while the offset field $B$, which is $\pi/2$ out of phase with the gradient, results from inductive coupling to neighboring metal electrodes and from the associated eddy currents visible in Fig.~\ref{fig:figure1}(b), as well as from phase delays along the meander \cite{carsjens_surface-electrode_2014}.
+The errors of the fit parameters are the standard errors from the nonlinear least squares fit and indicate how well the model of Eq.~(\ref{eq:2dquadrup}) describes the field distribution.